luis-valdez/Learning-Journal/index.md

 - Self-Trascendence.
 - Creative Thinking.
 - Achieving Progress.
-- Master a Skill
+- Master a Skill.
-- Be a Badass Dev
+- Be a Badass Dev.
-- Other Cool Stuff
+- Other Cool Stuff.

 We have a lot of ground to cover so get ready to get a peek about everything I learned this week.
 I hope you enjoy it as much as I did.